ShortcutProbe: Probing Prediction Shortcuts for Learning Robust Models: Experiments

 \subsection{Main Results}

-We focus on a challenging and practical setting where group labels are unavailable in both the training and validation data.
-This scenario requires detecting and mitigating spurious biases using only the data and models available in a standard ERM training setup.
+We focus on a challenging and practical setting where group labels are unavailable in both training and validation data.
+This scenario requires detecting and mitigating spurious biases using only the available data and model in a standard ERM training setup.
 As baselines, we selected state-of-the-art last-layer retraining methods DFR \cite{kirichenko2022last} and AFR \cite{qiu2023simple}, as well as JTT \cite{liu2021just}, which retrains the entire model.
 For DFR, which typically requires group labels, we used class labels instead.
 All baseline methods listed in Tables~\ref{tab:image-datasets} and \ref{tab:text-datasets} utilized half of the validation data for training.
-Similarly, our method employed the same half of the validation data to construct a probe set, derived as a subset of this portion.
+Similarly, we used the same half of the validation data to construct a probe set, derived as a subset of this portion.
 The remaining half of the validation data was reserved for model selection.

-As shown in Tables~\ref{tab:image-datasets} and \ref{tab:text-datasets}, our method achieves the highest WGA and the smallest accuracy gap between average accuracy and WGA, indicating its ability to strike a strong balance across different data groups.
+As shown in Tables~\ref{tab:image-datasets} and \ref{tab:text-datasets}, our method achieves the highest WGA and the smallest accuracy gap between average accuracy and WGA, indicating its effectiveness in balancing performance across different data groups.
 Methods that achieve high average accuracy, such as DFR on the CelebA dataset, prioritize learning spurious features in the probe set.
-Although maintaining good predictivity on average, DFR still suffer from the prediction shortcuts, as shown by its low WGA.
+Although maintaining good predictivity on average, DFR still suffers from prediction shortcuts, as shown by its low WGA.
 Our method remains effective on larger backbone networks beyond ResNet-50, such as ResNet-152 and ViT (see Appendix).
 Unlike other baseline methods, our method uses only a portion of available data for training, highlighting the effectiveness of the probe set in detecting and mitigating spurious biases.
 Notably, when we applied the same probe set with baseline methods, this led to degraded performance in both WGA and accuracy gap, underscoring the unique advantages of our approach.